 - Establish National Standards Extending Data Protection Safeguards Requirements and Breach Notification Requirements

-.
-I am severely disappointed in this final set of recommendations in that they softened the language from their initial recommendations
+Where's the Freeze recommendation?For those who don't know my site, I am a big proponent of credit security freezes.
+I am severely disappointed in this final set of recommendations in that they softened the language from their initial recommendations from

 This is very weak and isn't even a recommendation of it's own, just a sub-component of "Assess Efficacy of Tools Available to Victims".
 So it went from the nice, solid (and correctly worded) "effectively preventing the issuance of new credit in the consumer’s name" to "there is no 'track record' to show how effective they are, what costs they may impose on consumers and businesses, and what features are most beneficial to consumers".
-Ok.
-Sure.
+Alberto Gonzales and Deborah Platt Majores should be ashamed of themselves for putting their names on this worthless report.